Liozon/projet-webserver/README.md

 QUESTIONS :

-- models/user.js 43:58 Automatic ID creation doesn't work (Pre middleware)

 - models/place.js: Geolocalisation & Picture in Schema correct?

 - models/place.js: How to use correct timezone for date.now in the Schema?

-- Connection of ressources: Are they connected correctly or is the connection too simple?